History of Central America: 20th century

 In 1907, a Central American Court of Justice was created.
 On December 13, 1960, Guatemala, El Salvador, Honduras, and Nicaragua established the Central American Common Market (CACM).
 Costa Rica chose not to participate in the CACM.
 The goals for the CACM were to create greater political unification and success of import substitution industrialization policies.
 The project was an immediate economic success but was abandoned after the 1969 "Football War" between El Salvador and Honduras.

 By the 1930s the United Fruit Company owned 3.5 million acres of land in Central America and the Caribbean and was the single largest land owner in Guatemala.
 Such holdings gave it great power over the governments of small countries.
 That was one of the factors that led to the coining of the phrase Banana republic.

+On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
+Honduras began exercising this sovereignty on September 1, 1972.

+In 1977, the United States and Panama signed the Torrijos–Carter Treaties, whereby the US handed over the Panama Canal Zone in 1979 and returned the Panama Canal to Panama in 1999.

 A Central American Parliament has operated, as a purely advisory body, since 1991.
 The regional parliament seat deputies from the four former members of the Union (Nicaragua, Guatemala, El Salvador, and Honduras), as well as from Panama and the Dominican Republic.

 Another initiative is known as Free Movement of people in the CA-4, which has opened the borders between Nicaragua and Guatemala removing the need to carry a passport to cross borders, just a national ID (cédula de identidad) is enough to cross borders.
 This initiative is the result of negotiations of the Central American Commission of Directors of Migration (OCAM) with the support of the International Organization for Migration (IOM).
 This initiative has been in effect since 2007.